 The first such episode usually lasts for only a few minutes, but REM time increases progressively over the course of the night.
 The final period of REM sleep may last a half-hour.

 If you’re deprived of REM sleep and then allowed a subsequent night of undisturbed sleep, you will enter this stage earlier and spend a higher proportion of sleep time in it—a phenomenon called REM rebound.

 During the night, a normal sleeper moves between different sleep stages in a fairly predictable pattern, alternating between REM and non-REM sleep.
 When these stages are charted on a diagram, called a hypnogram (see Figure 2), the different levels resemble a drawing of a city skyline.
 Sleep experts call this pattern sleep architecture.

 In a young adult, normal sleep architecture usually consists of four or five alternating non-REM and REM periods.
 Most deep sleep occurs in the first half of the night.
 As the night progresses, periods of REM sleep get longer and alternate with stage N2 sleep.
 Later in life, the sleep skyline will change, with less stage N3 sleep, more stage N1 sleep, and more awakenings.

 Control of many of the features of sleep architecture resides in the brainstem, the area that also controls breathing, blood pressure, and heartbeat.
 Fluctuating activity in the nerve cells and the chemical messengers they produce seem to coordinate the timing of wakefulness, arousal, and the 90-minute changeover that occurs between REM and non-REM sleep.

-Adapted with permission from Improving Sleep: A Guide to a Good Night’s Rest, a special health report published by Harvard Health Publications.
+Adapted with permission from Improving Sleep: A Guide to a Good Night’s Rest, a special health report published by Harvard Health Publishing.